Learn

 Here's the low-down on why it's key to check your credit report periodically, along with information on how to do that free of charge.

 Your credit report is a record of your past behavior with credit.
-It includes identifying information such as your name, address, and Social Security number, as well as all your credit cards and loans, how much you owe, account status, and more.1 The information contained in your report is what's used to come up with your credit score.
+It includes identifying information such as your name, address and Social Security number, as well as all your credit cards and loans, how much you owe, account status and more.1 The information contained in your report is what's used to come up with your credit score.

 But you don't have just one credit report.
 There are several credit reporting agencies that independently track your credit history and report your information.
 So the information on one bureau's credit report could be slightly different than another.

 Did you know you have more than one credit report?
-There are three major credit bureaus: Experian, Equifax, and TransUnion.
+There are three major credit bureaus: Experian, Equifax and TransUnion.

 While access to free weekly credit reports is a great improvement over once per year, the burden is still on consumers to actually review those reports regularly.
 That's where a credit monitoring service can help.
 A credit monitoring service checks your credit report regularly (typically daily) and provides real-time alerts about potential problems.
 That means one less task you have to worry about on your overcrowded to-do list.
+Credit monitoring services are available for a monthly fee, but you may be able to score one at no cost to you: Some banks and credit card companies offer free enrollment in a credit monitoring service as a benefit to customers.
+If you make reviewing these reports a habit, your credit will benefit.

 This content is general in nature and does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.

 - “What's in my credit report?"
-MyFICO, accessed November 14, 2018.
+MyFICO, accessed October 30, 2023.
 Back

 Do you have questions or ideas?